Enterprise-CMCS/macpro-mdct-tools/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Complete the following steps before merging -->

 #### Review
-- [ ] Design: This work has been reviewed and approved by designer, if necessary
+- [ ] Design: This work has been reviewed and approved by design, if necessary
 - [ ] Product: This work has been reviewed and approved by product owner, if necessary

 #### Security
-_If either of the following are true, notify the ISSO (Information System Security Officer)._
+_If either of the following are true, notify the team's ISSO (Information System Security Officer)._

 - [ ] These changes are significant enough to require an update to the SIA.
-- [ ] These changes are significant enought to require a penetration test.
+- [ ] These changes are significant enough to require a penetration test.
 ---